Getting Started

 What Is This?

 APIful provides a unified interface to manage all your API interactions by setting up a client with default fetch options, such as the base API URL and headers.
-Extensions add a variety of features to the client through a sophisticated proxy-based architecture that maintains full TypeScript type safety while allowing runtime composition.
-This approach ensures that each extension can enhance or override behavior without breaking the client contract, while keeping bundle sizes minimal through intelligent tree-shaking.
+Extensions add a variety of features to the client while maintaining full TypeScript type safety.
+Learn more about how extensions work.

 You can use one of the built-in extensions to get started right away, or create your own custom extension to meet your specific needs.